 I was perusing the online obits from my hometown, and came upon the photograph below.

 It was taken during World War II which was some 70 years ago now.
 The fellow pictured above as a young seaman had just died at a ripe old age.
 The photograph above, is a hand-colored black and white photograph.
+I was perusing the online obits from my hometown, and came upon the photograph below.

 I wanted to see how much digital information that I could extract, so I threw away all of the color information.
 This is what the original photograph would have looked like (below).